 Discover Hamburg by Bike

-Discover Hamburg by bike.
-On quiet side routes quite relaxed through the city, through the harbor or into the countryside.
-In addition, cycling in Hamburg is particularly easy because most of the paths are relatively flat.
-With your own wheels, the StadtRAD or rental bikes, you can ride through the city, along the Elbe or around the Alster through Hamburg’s neighborhoods.
-Bike tours to the Alte Land, Wilhelmsburg or the Vier- und Marschlanden are also particularly beautiful.
+Explore Hamburg by bike and enjoy relaxed tours through the city, the harbour or the green oases.
+Hamburg is particularly cyclist-friendly, as most of the routes are relatively flat.
+Whether with your own bike, the StadtRAD or hire bikes – discover the diversity of the city along the Elbe, around the Alster and through various districts of Hamburg.
+Cycling tours to the Alte Land, Wilhelmsburg or the Vier- und Marschlanden are particularly recommended.

 Across Hamburg in the transport mix